 You must attach supporting documentation to the application form in line with the instructions provided within the form.
 You should only attach requested documents.
 Individual file sizes cannot be greater than 2MB, while the total of all attachments cannot exceed 20MB.
-We will not consider information in attachments that we do not request.
+Please contact us immediately if any of your attachments exceed these size limits so that we can provide you with instructions on how to submit any supporting information to your application.